 One potential downside to the ring is that some of its most unique features are along the sides, underneath where the diamond sits.
 Placing a wedding band next to it would obscure these details.
 For this reason and others I’ve decided I will not wear my engagement ring on the same hand as my eventual wedding band.
 Instead I’ll move it to the ring finger on my right hand where it can shine on its own!
 My stepmother did this with her engagement ring.
 Another reason for doing this is that I’d like for my wedding band to share a similar design to my fiance’s (I know this is not necessary but I like the idea a lot).
 And while my engagement ring is a lovely white gold, Tom prefers yellow gold.
 So our wedding bands will either be yellow gold or in my case incorporate some yellow gold.
 I don’t plan on having any stones set in my wedding band.

 Do you have an antique or vintage engagement or wedding ring?
-Was your ring passed along in the family?
+Did you receive a heirloom engagement ring from a family member?